Thank you for your interest in volunteering for the Transit Museum Society!

 Prospective bus operators must provide the following to be considered for this position:

-– Ability to drive vehicles with manual transmissions
+– Ability to drive vehicles with unsynchronized (“crash box”) manual transmissions

-– Previous experience in driving full-sized buses or similar vehicles is an asset
+– Previous experience in driving full-sized buses, Class A motorhomes or similar vehicles

 Operators will be given orientations on each bus to allow for familiarization with the fleet.
-Operators who have never driven a trolley bus will receive training on the unique operation of these vehicles.
+Operators who have never driven a vehicle with an unsynchronized manual transmission or a trolley bus will receive training on the unique operation of these vehicles.
 Please note that the Society will keep a copy of your driver’s license and abstract on file.

-Volunteers in this position are responsible for the maintenance and restoration of our vintage fleet.
-Duties may include regular maintenance, preventative maintenance, repairs, test drives and assistance with the restoration of any project vehicles we may have.
+Bus Mechanics are responsible for the maintenance and restoration of our vintage fleet.
+Duties may include inspection, regular maintenance, preventative maintenance, repairs, test drives and assistance with the restoration of any project vehicles we may have.

 Prospective bus mechanics must possess: